Expand your business into Indonesia - without an entity

 - Death of the employee’s child

-Full salary is due to the employee for these situations, but the employer is not required to pay the typical allowances due the employee.
+Full salary is granted to the employee during time off, although the employer is not required to pay the typical allowances that the employee is due to receive.

 Employers are not required to provide notice before terminating employees.
-However, employees are required to provide notice 30 days before resigning.
-Severance pay is due at the time of termination of employment, but the amount varies based on the reason for the dismissal, according to the following schedule:
+However, employees are required to provide 30 day’s notice before resigning.
+Severance is to be paid at the time of termination, but the amount varies based on the reason for the dismissal.

-- Standard severance pay is equal to one month of wages for service of less than one year, plus an additional month of wages for every year of service, capped at nine months’ salary
+- Standard severance pay is equal to one month’s wages for service of less than one year, plus an additional month’s wages for every year of service – capped at nine month’s salary

 - Voluntary resignation by the employee

 - Severe chronic illness that has lasted more than one year

 - Disability due to a work related accident

 - Five or more days of missed work